mtlynch/spaceduck/_posts/2018-02-07-sia-load-test-preview.md

 **Edit (2018-02-16)**: Tests are taking a bit longer than I predicted.
 I'm currently about 70% through test one of three.
 New ETA for full results is Feb.
 25th, 2018.
 See the [metrics collector post](/sia-metrics-collector/) for some initial findings.

+**Edit (2018-02-27)**: The first test is STILL running.
+I'm regretting not setting a time limit on it, but I'm going to just let the test run until it either drops below 3 Mbps or hits 10 TiB.
+It's currently uploaded over 38,000 files and uploaded 6.186 TiB to the network.

 To avoid [publication bias](https://en.wikipedia.org/wiki/Publication_bias), I will publish regardless of the outcome, even if results are inconclusive due to measurement error.

 The test outputs will include: